bkesterbyld/caring-amaranth/src/pages/index.md

       network- or bottoms-up adoption effects.
 And we're not focused on unicorns, not all companies need to be venture scale.
-Often, smaller capital efficient companies end up rewarding founders and employees with better outcomes than a long venture-capital backed run.
+Often, smaller capital efficient companies end up rewarding founders and employees with better outcomes than consuming tons of capital.
     actions: []
     actions_position: bottom
     align: center